 Thanks to the uniquely constructed headband with several soft, conveniently placed cushions and smooth and velvety ear pads, these open headphones are incredibly comfortable and enjoyable to wear.

 HD 600 produces well-balanced sound quality and superb bass response, although it is expectedly not that great in the noise isolation department due to its construction.

 Neodymium ferrous magnet systems minimize harmonic and intermodulation distortion and ensure excellent dynamic response and optimum sensitivity.
 At the same time, spatial imaging, great positional audio, and superb spatial imaging are enabled thanks to advanced diaphragm design.

 Even the cord here is of exceptional quality.
-Kevlar reinforced, almost 10 feet long oxygen-free copper cable is completely detachable, and it offers undisputably low handling noise.
+Kevlar-reinforced, almost 10 feet long oxygen-free copper cable is completely detachable and offers undisputably low handling noise.